cparus/dotnet-protobuf-api/README.md

 # Intro
-This is research project is using protobufs in C# and dotnet core WebAPI.
+This is research project is using protobufs in C# and .NET Core WebAPI.
 The project is using a library called protobuf-net that follows the typical .NET patterns. https://github.com/mgravell/protobuf-net

-# Set up environment
+# Install .NET
 Download .NET Core SDK
 https://dotnet.microsoft.com/download